kaist-cp/cs431/homework/doc/hello_server.md

 Also try running tests with the [LLVM sanitizers](https://github.com/kaist-cp/cs431/tree/master/homework#using-llvm-sanitizers) enabled.
 They are not that useful for HW1 but they will be very helpful for upcoming homework assignments.

-### Grading
-The grader runs `./script/grade-1.sh` in the `homework` directory.
-This script runs the tests with with various options.

-There will be no partial scores for each module.
-That is, you will get the score for a module only if your implementation passes **all** tests for that module.